This post may contain affiliate links, from which we earn an income.

 Strasbourg, France

-Think of a medieval town dusted with snow and you will be imagining Strasbourg, one of the best cities in Europe to visit in December for its beautiful Christmas market.
+Think of a medieval town dusted with snow and you will be imagining Strasbourg, one of the best places to visit in Europe in December for its beautiful Christmas market or Christkindelsmärik.
+The oldest and most historical Christmas market in Strasbourg, dating back to 1570, can be found at Place Broglie and around the Place de la Cathédrale.

 RELATED POST: France Road Trip – 13 Amazing Itineraries